onespacemedia/styleguide/README.md

 */
 ```

-Then comments after should be grouped and order in the same way the html is ordered keeping everything together in small sections in the file, example:
+Then comments after should be grouped and order in the same way the HTML is ordered, keeping everything together in small sections in the file:

 ```css
 /*